Radio Emission from the First Quasars at $z \sim$ 6-15: Numerical Method

 where $R =$ log($L_\mathrm{R}/10^{38} \mathrm{erg/s}$), $X =$ log($L_\mathrm{X}/10^{40} \mathrm{erg/s}$) and $\mu =$ log($M_\mathrm{BH}/10^{8}$\Ms).

-Since radio flux from a supermassive black hole (SMBH) that is cosmologically redshifted into a given observer band today does not originate from 5 GHz in the source frame at high redshifts, we calculate it from $L_\mathrm{R} =$ $\nu L_{\nu}$, assuming that the spectral luminosity $L_{\nu} \propto \nu^{-\alpha}$ with $\alpha =$ 0.7 \citep{ccb02}.
+Since radio flux from a supermassive black hole (SMBH) that is cosmologically redshifted into a given observer band today does not originate from 5 GHz in the source frame at high redshifts, we calculate it from $L_\mathrm{R} =$ $\nu L_{\nu}$, assuming that the spectral luminosity $L_{\nu} \propto \nu^{-\alpha}$.
+Here, we consider $\alpha =$ 0.7 \citep{ccb02} and $\alpha =$ 0.3 \citep{glou21} for a reasonble range of spectral types.
 The spectral flux at $\nu$ in the observer frame is then calculated from the spectral luminosity at $\nu'$ in the rest frame from

 where $\nu' = (1+z) \nu$ and $d_\mathrm L$ is the luminosity distance.